unoplatform/uno.extensions/doc/Learn/Maui/MauiOverview.md

     </Page>
     ```

-Build and run on each target platform to see the .NET MAUI control embedded within the Uno application
+Build and run on each target platform to see the .NET MAUI control embedded within the Uno application.